chapel-lang/chapel/doc/rst/language/spec/task-parallelism-and-synchronization.rst

       proc (sync t).readFF(): t
       proc (single t).readFF(): t

-Returns the value of the sync or single variable.
+Returns a copy of the value of the sync or single variable.
 This method blocks until the sync or single variable is full.
 The state of the sync or single variable remains full when this method completes.
 This method implements the normal read of a ``single`` variable.